Shantell Martin: Career

 In addition to contributing to a body of work, Martin is a public figure.
 In 2012, her Bedford-Stuyvesant bedroom and artwork were featured in the New York Times' Home and Garden Section.
 Her personal style has been documented in Vogue, and The New Yorker created a short video on her creative process in 2014, called "Follow the Pen".

-In 2019, Martin was featured in an exhibition at the Denver Art Museum, which showed her iconic black-and-white drawings on the museum's walls, floors and ceilings all over the building.
-The exhibition explored the concepts of intersectionality, identity and play.
-Martin's drawings in the museum were swapped in and out throughout the length of the exhibition, making it fluid and different on each visit.
+Martin was awarded an MBE in the 2025 New Year Honours "For services to the British Arts and to Charity".

 Collaborations

 In 2016, Martin collaborated with Kendrick Lamar for a 75-minute performance at Art Basel in Miami.
 She worked with Puma for three separate collaborations, PUMA x SHANTELL MARTIN.
 In 2018, for her third collaboration, Puma staged a pop-up on Canal Street in New York City.
-She has also collaborated with Tiffany & Co., The North Face, Vespa and 1800 Tequila, as part of the tequila company's "Essential Artists" series.For Kelly Wearstler, she created a mural for the Melrose Avenue boutique and a line of clothing and furniture.
+She has also collaborated with Tiffany & Co., The North Face, Vespa and 1800 Tequila, as part of the tequila company's "Essential Artists" series.
+For Kelly Wearstler, she created a mural for the Melrose Avenue boutique and a line of clothing and furniture.
 She gave a TED talk, “How Drawing Can Set You Free” in June 2021.
-In March 2022, she appeared with Critical Mass at SXSW to help educate artists on how to successfully navigate brand collaborations.
+In 2023, Martin collaborated with type foundry ArrowType on the marker-style typeface Shantell Sans.